sutrolabs/census-docs/datasets/warehouse-datasets/README.md

 - **Use version control** to track changes to your dataset definitions and make it easy to roll back if needed
 - **Validate data types** and formats before syncing to avoid errors in destination systems
 - **Create test syncs** to validate new datasets before using them in production workflows

-Remember that well-designed warehouse datasets can be reused across multiple syncs and destinations, so it's worth investing time in creating clean, well-documented datasets that serve multiple purposes.

-## Getting Started

-To create a new warehouse dataset:

-1. Navigate to the Datasets section in Census
-2. Click "New Dataset" and select "Basic Dataset"
-3. Choose your connection and enter your SQL query or select a table
-4. Test your dataset to ensure it returns the expected data
-5. Save and use your dataset in syncs